UBICenter/ubicenter.org/_posts/2021-01-20-child-ubi-share.md

 Many other countries take the opposite approach, providing monthly ["child allowance"](http://child-allowance.ubicenter.org) payments for each child, an approach now favored by [many US lawmakers](https://www.vox.com/future-perfect/2019/3/6/18249290/child-poverty-american-family-act-sherrod-brown-michael-bennet).
 Here we explore which mix of these two approaches reduces poverty and inequality most effectively.

-In a [July 2020 post](https://blog.ubicenter.org/20200707/adult_child_ubi.html), we found that a child allowance would be more effective at reducing poverty than an adult UBI, for spending levels up to $500 billion, at which point a UBI for both children and adults before more effective; adult-only UBI was never the best option.
+In a [July 2020 post](https://blog.ubicenter.org/20200707/adult_child_ubi.html), we found that a child allowance would be more effective at reducing poverty than an adult UBI, for spending levels up to $500 billion, at which point a UBI for both children and adults becomes more effective; adult-only UBI was never the best option.
 But those three options---adults only, kids only, and equal for adults and kids---aren't the only ones available.
 In this post, we calculate the optimal ratios of adult to child UBIs, depending on the total spending and objective.